 If you have not experienced failure, you are not pushing the limits.
 If you are really an entrepreneur, you will have to take risks and exhibit less caution than others, which means that some failures should be expected.
-Accept your startup failure as an indication of your courage: failure should not be pursued but you can embrace it when it does happen and learn from it.
+Accept your startup failure as an indication of your courage: failure should not be pursued, but you can embrace it when it happens and learn from it.

 People who are anxious about failing should not become entrepreneurs.
 Those who cannot overcome the psychological fears of making a mistake and losing money are better off working in a traditional employment setting.
-Successful entrepreneurs, on the other hand, tap into the positive possibilities that come with failure.
+Successful entrepreneurs, on the other hand, tap into the growth opportunities that come with failure.
 Here are three examples:

-- Steve Jobs was fired by Apple Computers in 1985, the company he helped to create.
-He went on to acquire Pixar, made it a success, and then came back to reinvent Apple as a very successful consumer products business.
+- Steve Jobs was fired by Apple Computers in 1985, the company he created.
+He went on to acquire Pixar, made it a success, and then came back to reinvent Apple as a very successful consumer electronics business.

-- Dean Kamen, the creator of the Segway Human Transporter, several successful biomedical device businesses, and holder of 440 patents, jokes that his biggest failure is “that I have too many to talk about.”
+- Dean Kamen, the creator of the Segway Human Transporter snf several successful biomedical device businesses, and holder of 440 patents, jokes that his biggest failure is “that I have too many to talk about.”

-Serial entrepreneurs who have failed at least once are more likely to get funding from investors in comparison with entrepreneurs who have a perfect track record.
-Investors recognize that founders often learn more from a failure than they do from a success.
+Serial entrepreneurs who have failed at least once are more likely to get funding from investors than entrepreneurs who have a perfect track record.
+Investors recognize that founders often learn more from failure than they do from success.
 Do not be afraid to acknowledge previous failures to investors.
 Unless you have a long history of serial failures, you can use past failure to demonstrate how you have productively learned from previous mistakes.

-A failure represents a potential resource for future success if you celebrate failure for what the mistakes taught you and use the experience to develop the next idea.
-Three things that famous failures emphasize are the following:
+A failure represents a potential resource for future success if you celebrate failure for what the mistakes taught you and use the experience to develop the next venture.
+Here are three lessons that famous failures can teach us:

 - Capitalize on the good relationships you found.
 Even in failed ventures, there are always some positive relationships.
 Many entrepreneurs have taken on one of these individuals as a new partner and gone on to make millions of dollars.
 Good investors will fund you again and loyal customers will gladly take your next offering.

 - Study and profit from your mistakes.
-Mistakes are invaluable lessons that you should learn from rather than avoid.
+Mistakes are expensive lessons that you should learn from, rather than ignore.
 Making mistakes and becoming savvier through the process is the job of an entrepreneur.